Sebastian Sunday Grève

 Research

-Since 2020, I have increasingly focused on the philosophy of AI, including ethics as well as metaphysics.
+Since 2020, I have increasingly focused on the philosophy of AI.

 Artificial Intelligence